PacoVu/HODClientForPHP/README.md

 );
 ```

-* $hodApp: a string to identify an IDOL OnDemand API.
+* `$hodApp` is a string to identify an IDOL OnDemand API.
 E.g. "ocrdocument".
-* $mode [REQ_MODE::SYNC | REQ_MODE::ASYNC]: specifies API call as Asynchronous or Synchronous.
+* `$mode [REQ_MODE::SYNC | REQ_MODE::ASYNC]1 specifies API call as Asynchronous or Synchronous.
-* $callback: the name of a callback function.
+* `$callback` the name of a callback function.
 If the $callback is omitted, or is an empty string "", this function will return a response.

 *Example code:*
 ```php